MicrosoftDocs/CommunityToolkit/docs/maui/native-library-interop/get-started.md

 ```

 > [!NOTE]
-> Slim wrapper API types which will be used by the .NET Binding must be declared as `public` and need to be annoted with `@objc(NameOfType)` and methods also need to be `public`, and can also benefit from similar annotations `@objc(methodName:parameter1:)` where the name and parameters are specified which help influence the binding which objective sharpie will generate.
+> Native wrapper API types which will be used by the .NET Binding must be declared as `public` and need to be annoted with `@objc(NameOfType)` and methods also need to be `public`, and can also benefit from similar annotations `@objc(methodName:parameter1:)` where the name and parameters are specified which help influence the binding which objective sharpie will generate.

 You can see in this method that the public API surface only uses types which .NET for iOS is already aware of: `NSData`, `String`, `NSError` and a callback.

-In the `Firebase.MaciOS.Binding` project, the `ApiDefinitions.cs` file contains the binding definition for this slim wrapper API:
+In the `Firebase.MaciOS.Binding` project, the `ApiDefinitions.cs` file contains the binding definition for this native wrapper API:

 ```csharp
 using System;